 This course is designed to examine computer and electronic modalities that assist patient and client management.
 The automation of data management through information systems, expert systems, and telecommunications will be examined in the context of health care informatics.
 The use of technology to help make decisions and to improve the health status of the individual, family, and community will be emphasized.

-Information Systems and Data Management
+Health Information Systems

 The University of Phoenix reserves the right to modify courses.